glitchdotcom/Pupdates-CMS/README.md

 - The node client library is [unsupported](https://dev.recurly.com/docs/client-libraries), [unmaintained](https://github.com/cgerrior/node-recurly/issues/8#issuecomment-261316557), [undocumented](https://github.com/cgerrior/node-recurly#usage), does not have an npm package, and is not promise-based.
 We would start having technical debt before writing a single line of code.

-- Documentation in general is lacking, very difficult to navigate, very complicated, and way worse than the one provided by Stripe.
+- ~~Documentation in general is lacking, very difficult to navigate, very complicated, and way worse than the one provided by Stripe.~~

+  UPDATE: Ok, the documentation is not that bad.
+It's just not as good as what Stripe provides.
+This is going to be an issue only if we need to handle very complex situations in our code.
+Perhaps not?

 - All the API is in XML.
-Couple this with the unsupported client and terrible documentation, and this means that whenever something breaks, it will be way more difficult to figure out how to fix it.
+Couple this with the unsupported client and the state of the documentation: this means that whenever something breaks, it will be way more difficult to figure out how to fix it.

 - There is no way to have test data in the production environment.
 This alone is a deal breaker for me.